 Toulou's treatment for ketamine addiction: 'Not using isn't the same as recovering'

 ‘I was 30 years old when I came to Help Me Stop.
 I came in for ketamine addiction but from the programme I’ve since discovered patterns of behaviours with other processes too,’ Toulou says.
 ‘I knew I needed some institutional help and felt that Online Dayhab with Help Me Stop was a very happy medium between in-patient care and only attending meetings.

 ‘It really was a pleasure to do the programme.
 Although it was a large chunk of the day, it certainly was not a chore.
 I was really hoping to succeed in not using.
 I didn’t really know what that looked like before joining the programme and I wasn’t achieving it on my own.

 Addiction Recovery with Help Me Stop

 All our stories are unique, and each story featured here is too.
 At Help Me Stop, we are here to listen without judgment and help you get the results you are looking for from the programme.

-We have two Dayhab centres in central London and west London and an online programme too, to help you find recovery and peace of mind.
+We have a Dayhab centres in central London and an online programme too, to help you find recovery and peace of mind.
 Dayhab is a non-residential approach to rehab, which means that you can go about your life and incorporate recovery into it, rather than withdrawing from the world for weeks or months at a time.
 Our programmes mean that you can take what you are learning and build it into your everyday life, learning and growing as you go.